bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 #### Actions:
 TODO:
-Introduce concept of active vs focused.
+Introduce concept of active vs focused vs specified - THIS IS IMPORTANT..
+Start with this in mind - which one of these do I want to act on??? and then choose a command within the action!!!
-Introduce concept of naming convention (Actions are logically grouped by their naming convertion) Introduce how to search for actions, knowing the naming convention Introduce concept of trigger actions (vs say, presentation trigger) When using indexes - counting starts at 0.
+Introduce concept of trigger actions (vs say, presentation trigger) When using indexes - counting starts at 0.
 For the action: "Propresenter-API: Presentation: PresentationUUID: Index: Trigger", you can use "Active Presentation UUID" variable to get uuid of active presentation - this is a globally unique identifier of that presentation that should not change